Company Registration In Poland

 This is done by filling out an application for entry of your limited liability business in the Registry Court of KRS along with all the required documents.

-Step 5: Obtain another permit in Poland
+Step 5: Obtain any necessary permit in Poland

 The fifth stage of the creation of a limited-liability business is its registration in other registers, including, obtaining identification numbers (for instance NIP or REGON) or obtaining permissions to carry out specific activities.